AveePB/Maze/README.md

   - **A\* algorithm**, a well known dfs based algorithm
   - **Q-learning**, a reinforcement learning approach

-  It’s important to note that while both methods are interesting, **Dijkstra’s algorithm is the preferred solution** for this problem!
+  It’s important to note that while both methods are interesting, **A\* algorithm is the preferred solution** for this problem!
 </p>

 ## Maze Generation Algorithms